thunderbird/webext-docs/downloads.rst

          :name: [``saveAs``]
          :type: (boolean, optional)

          Use a file-chooser to allow the user to select a filename.
-If the option is not specified, the file chooser will be shown only if the Firefox "Always ask you where to save files" option is enabled (i.e. the pref :code:`browser.download.useDownloadDir` is set to :code:`false`).
+If the option is not specified, the file chooser will be shown only if the Thunderbird "Always ask you where to save files" option is enabled (i.e. the pref :code:`browser.download.useDownloadDir` is set to :code:`false`).

 .. api-header::
    :label: Return type (`Promise`_)